Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 -  📑 Sorting & Filtering: Advanced query options allow users to filter and sort data, improving efficiency in finding specific information.

 -  🛠️ Robust Error Handling: The system gracefully handles errors, ensuring stability even when faced with invalid inputs or unexpected scenarios.

+## 🔬 Technical Highlights
+Language: Python

+-  Architecture: Multi-layered architecture (Domain, Repository, Service, UI)

+-  Data Persistence: File-based system using structured text files for storing records

+-  Error Management: Comprehensive validation and exception handling

+The Inchiriere_Filme project demonstrates practical problem-solving and the application of fundamental software development principles.
+This project serves as a strong foundation for further work in Python development and systems programming.